Many people believe DOS to be an antiquated,

 late as 1998 still had not been changed.

-Regardless, modern is Y2K compliant.
-However, please realise that older
+Regardless, modern DOS is Y2K compliant.
+However, please realise that

-DOS versions are actually not affected by Y2K problems - if one uses
+older DOS versions are actually not affected by Y2K problems -- if

-four-digit years.
-I have not checked every DOS version, but there does not
+one uses four-digit years.
+I have not checked every DOS version, but there

-seem to be a problem with any one with which I have come in contact, nor is
+does not seem to be a problem with any one with which I have come in

-it with most programs I use - and some are as old as the late 1980s.
+contact, nor is it with most programs I use -- and some are as old as the

-According to Microsoft's DOS manuals, using a four-digit year allows dates
+early 1990s.
+According to Microsoft's DOS manuals, using a four-digit

 The only difficulty seems to be with those few programs that keep